 Reproducing the full range of tones or brightness values seen by the human eye is one of the most fundamental challenges in photography.
 Capture, display and print technologies are all limited when compared to the ability of the human eye to see a wide dynamic range.
-They're all advancing.
-As they advance, our methods for addressing this fundamental challenge advance with them.
+Recent advances in technology enable you to exceed these limitations.
 Read More...

 Whether on assignment for National Geographic or managing his massive stock archives, Frans Lanting's studio is constantly adapting to handle extreme challenges in digital-asset management

 Getting precious digital image files from capture to output is tricky under the best circumstances.
 Just imagine how difficult it gets when you're on location for National Geographic in the most remote corners of the world for weeks on end and you're bringing back 10,000 images at a time.
 That's exactly the situation faced by Frans Lanting and his staff.